SlimHintz/bait-n-switch/README.md

 ### Context
-> "While we can't blame all attention distraction on click bait,
+> "While we can't blame all attention distraction on click bait, \n
-> as with any addictive relationship,
+> as with any addictive relationship, \n
-> it is an enabler."

-    - *Gloria Mark is a professor specializing in human-computer interactions at the University of California, Irvine.*
+> it is an enabler. \n\n - *Gloria Mark is a professor specializing in human-computer interactions at the University of California, Irvine.*

 ### The Model